chocoteam/PerformanceAction/README.md

 The generated page is meant to be used in [Choco's website](https://choco-solver.org).
 The website, maintained under [chocoteam/website](https://github.com/chocoteam/website), uses [Hugo](https://gohugo.io) as a static site generator.
 The generated page is therefore a [Markdown](https://en.wikipedia.org/wiki/Markdown) file with YAML [Front Matter](https://gohugo.io/content-management/front-matter/).

-It lists all input files used by a test suite, netsing them depending on their file path.
+It lists all input files used by a test suite, nesting them depending on their file path.

 <!-- TODO: Insert example screenshot -->